Inheritance Tax (IHT) Planning

 Simply put, Inheritance Tax is the tax levied by HMRC on the estate of a deceased person.
-Inheritance Tax includes the deceased’s property and money, together with any of their possessions.
+For the purposes of Inheritance Tax, an estate covers the deceased’s property and money, together with any of their possessions.

 When is Inheritance Tax payable?

 As a rule, you will not pay Inheritance Tax if:

 - the value of your entire estate, not just the house you live in, is below the £325,000 threshold, or;